 Teachers decorated their vehicles with signs and balloons, spreading messages of hope and letting students know that they are greatly missed.

-More than 40 vehicles made up the caravan, and many blasted different types of uplifting music as they traveled through neighborhoods, such as "Happy" by Pharrell Williams.
+More than 40 vehicles made up the caravan, and many blasted different types of uplifting music — including “Happy” by Pharrell Williams — as they traveled through neighborhoods.

 The parade began at 2:30 p.m. and made its way through Heartland Ranch, Landmark Ranch, Elizabeth Ranch, Coolidge Country Village and Picacho Crossing.

-But this may just be first of several vehicle parades the school will do as the U.S. continues to take measures to contain COVID-19, said Chris Steward, program director for the Imagine Elementary Choir and one of the organizers of the event.
+This may be the first of several vehicle parades, said Chris Steward, program director for the Imagine Elementary choir and one of the organizers of the event.

 Imagine Elementary is not the first school to take on the endeavor of keeping students spirits up during these novel times.
 The idea, Steward said, was initially recommended by another staff member who had seen a district in her hometown run the vehicle parade.
 Schools from the Casa Grande Elementary School District also held a similar parade on Wednesday.